- Bacchus Law Firm

 It’s the legal duty of your spouse to disclose of all their assets in case of divorce.
 Failing to do is technically a crime and they could be held in contempt of court.
 If you are suspicious that your spouse may be hiding assets from you, it’s vital you call Bacchus Law Firm.

 Nisha E. Bacchus at Bacchus Law Firm has years of experience uncovering hidden assets in divorce cases.
 She will analyze every nook and cranny of your finances to see if anything looks suspect.
-Call (954) 500-5555 now to schedule a free consultation.
+Call (954) 500-5555 now to schedule a consultation.
 Bacchus Law Firm accepts clients throughout the greater Broward County area including Pembroke Pines and Fort Lauderdale.

 Overview of Hidden Assets in Florida